ShobiStassen/VIA/docs/Parameters and Attributes.rst

    * - velo_weight
      - (optional, default = 0.5) #float between 0,1. the weight assigned to directionality and connectivity derived from scRNA-velocity

-   * - pca_loadings
-     - (optional, default = None) The loadings of the pcs used to project the cells when adjusting the gene-space using velocity: *adata.varm['PCs']*

    * - too_big_factor
      - (optional, default = 0.4) if a cluster exceeds this share of the entire cell population, then PARC will be run on the large cluster to increase granularity.